 The more money you have in your budget, the better your options will be.
 A semi-automatic espresso machine should offer you fantastic espresso that’s mercifully hassle-free.

 If you can’t stretch to a semi-automatic espresso machine, you can find some excellent and affordable manual ones, we reviewed the Flair espresso maker here.

-For those who enjoy a completely hand-free coffee brewing experience, opt for a bean-to-cup espresso machine that does everything for you.
+For those who enjoy a completely hands-free coffee brewing experience, opt for a bean-to-cup espresso machine that does everything for you.